Imaginus02/FMUSimulator/README.md

 The FMU SDK is provided by Synopsys under the BSD 2-Clause License.

-The following additional tools are distributed with the FMU SDK under their respective licenses:

-- **7z 4.57** by Igor Pavlov, used here to zip and unzip FMUs (7-Zip License for use and distribution).
-- **eXpat 2.0.1** by James Clark, used here to parse the modelDescription.xml file of an FMU 1.0 (MIT License).

 #### FMU SDK License Text

 Copyright (c) 2008-2018, QTronic GmbH.
 All rights reserved.
 The FMU SDK is licensed by the copyright holder under the 2-Clause BSD License: